satriahelmy/mlviz/README.md

 - Vanilla JavaScript with ES modules
 - SVG for plots and diagrams

 There is no backend, database, authentication, Python runtime, build system, or third-party dependency.
 The application uses small teaching datasets defined directly in the source code.
+AdaBoost is implemented directly in browser-side JavaScript with depth-1 decision stumps; it does not use Gradient Boosting, Random Forest, or XGBoost.

 ## Running locally